 Requirement for Negotiation

-- Direct negotiation which means that both the party must indulge directly with each other to sort out the solution, neither agent nor any representative should be allowed except parties to a disputes.
+- Direct negotiation which means that both the party must indulge directly with each other to sort out the solution, neither agent nor any representative should be allowed except parties to a dispute.

-- Willingness of the party must be clearly seen only than this negotiation will turn in positive way.
+- The willingness of the party must be clearly seen only then this negotiation will turn in a positive way.

-- Demands, interest and goals of the parties must not be considered because if that is the case than they should go for litigation, only reasonable solution on the policy of give and take is matters here.
+- Demands, interest, and goals of the parties must not be considered because if that is the case then they should go for litigation, only reasonable solution on the policy of giving and take is matters here.

 Types of Negotiation

 Generally, there are two recognized core strategies for negotiation;

 - Principal Bargaining